-Translation of Bhagavad Gita Chapter 2, Verse 23: - Weapons cannot cut this soul, fire cannot burn it, water cannot wet it and wind cannot make it dry.
-Although equipped with Godly attributes, the soul has a different existence.
+Translation of Bhagavad Gita Chapter 2, Verse 23: - Weapons cannot cut this soul, fire cannot burn it, water cannot melt it and wind cannot make it dry.
+Although equipped with Godly attributes (power), the soul has a different existence.

 In Bhagavad Gita Chapter 2, Verse 24-25, again the grandeur of that omnipresent Supreme God has been described.